-Students entering the PhD program following completion of the MA degree in the Department of Recreation and Leisure Studies (University of Waterloo), or its equivalent, will usually have already completed 5 of the 9 required courses, and therefore will need a minimum of 4 additional (0.5 unit weight) graduate courses.
+- Students entering the PhD program following completion of the MA degree in the Department of Recreation and Leisure Studies (University of Waterloo), or its equivalent, will usually have already completed 5 of the 9 required courses, and therefore will need a minimum of 4 additional (0.5 unit weight) graduate courses.
 If students have not previously taken the above requirements, these courses would take precedence over elective courses.
-Elective courses can be selected from those offered by the Department (typically offered once every 2 years), a "Selected Topics" or "Internship" course, or a graduate course at either the 600 or 700 level from another social science department at the University of Waterloo, or a graduate course from another Ontario university as a visiting graduate student.
+Elective courses can be selected from those offered by the Department (typically offered winter and spring terms), a "Selected Topics" (REC 695) or "Internship" (REC 609) course, or a graduate course at either the 600 or 700 level from another social science department at the University of Waterloo, or a graduate course from another Ontario university as a visiting graduate student.

 Students entering the PhD program should arrange to meet with their supervisor and the Associate Chair for Graduate Studies as soon as possible after their arrival to talk about specific course selection for their program of study.